oxcompsoc/learntocode/session1/README.md

 ## Reading input

 We often want our programs to take some kind of input from the user.
 For example, lets create a program, which prints a personalised greeting.
-Create a new file, called `greeting.py` as before.
-Then, try the following program:
+Create a new file and try the following program:

 ```python
 name = input("Please enter your name: ")
 print("Hi, " + name + "!")
 ```

-Try running this in the terminal, typing in your name, and pressing Enter.
+Try running this in IDLE, then typing in your name, and pressing Enter.
 You should get a personalised greeting.
 Here is what is happening: when you call the `input` function, it will print the message you give it as an argument, and then wait for the user to enter some kind of input.
 Note that this input is treated as a **string**.
 In this case, we choose to store this input in the variable called `name`.
 After that, we just join the strings we received, and print the result.

 Now, lets create a program, which multiplies your favourite number by 2.
 This would look like: